taism-ap/hw-6-1-python-draw-line-ramgoenka532/README.md

-# Python Draw Line
+# Drawing a Line in Python
-An introduction to (very) basic computer graphics
+An introduction to (very) basic computer graphics - how hard can if be to draw a line?

 ## Drawing Points
 Create a file called draw_points.py, using the code below as a base.